-- On-line performance: The vault must be able to keep up with a 10 Mbps network at all times. - Off-line performance: The vault should be able to answer common types of requests for stored data in a reasonable amount of time.
+On-line performance: The vault must be able to keep up with a 100 Mbps network at all times.

+Off-line performance: The vault should be able to answer common types of requests for stored data in a reasonable amount of time.

 While we won't give up privacy or on-line performance to gain off-line performance, there are ways that off-line performance can affect privacy.
 For example, if the vault is not designed to handle common kinds of queries easily, then recovery requests may be overly broad.
-Also, we prefer to minimize the complexity of the work that must be done with the vault master key, to minimize the chances of a mistake being made that discloses or misuses that key.
+Also, we prefer to minimize the complexity of the work that must be done with the vault master key, to minimize accidental disclosure or misuse.

-3.1 General Organization
+3.1.
+General organization